Effectively Divide Retirement Accounts With A Qualified Domestic Relations Order

-At The Siemon Law Firm, our lawyers are here to protect your financial interests if you are going through a divorce in Georgia.
-With offices in Alpharetta, Cumming and Atlanta, we draft qualified domestic relations orders for men and women throughout the Atlanta metropolitan area.
+At The Siemon Law Firm, our lawyers are here to protect your financial interests if you are going through a divorce.
+With four convenient office locations, we draft qualified domestic relations orders for men and women throughout the Atlanta metropolitan area.

 What Is a Qualified Domestic Relations Order?